COSMOS-UALR/TopicStreamsTools/README.md

 1. datasetName
 A recognizable name of your choice for your output.

-2. filePath
+2. dataSource (formerly filePath)
-The name of the dataset file you are using - not the path.
-The file must be in the Data folder.
+The name of the dataset file or folder to be used - not the path.
+The file or folder must be in the Data folder.
+If a folder is used, the tool will attempt to aggregate all the files in that folder.
+All files must use the same column format.

 3. corpusFieldName
 The name of the field the tool will use to create a model for analysis.
 Typically, this will be the most verbose field of your dataset.